 The large inflows in 2015 were in the main the result of refugee inflows from the Middle East, in particular from Syria.
-But refugees from Afghanistan continued to flow in in rising numbers as well, and the flows from the Russian Federation, other Asian and African countries did not slow down.
-The only slowdown Austria experienced in 2015 was the flow from citizens of the Balkans; Kosovars and others had to accept that in this new environment chances to get refugee status granted dwindled rapidly.
+But refugees from Afghanistan continued to flow in in rising numbers as well, and the flows from the Russian Federation, other Asian and African countries did not

 Early in January 2016, the Austrian government decided to curb the inflow of asylum seekers by setting a ceiling to a maximum of 1.5% of the population for a planning period of four years, amounting to 37,500 for 2016.
-To operationalise this objective, fences were put up along the Southern borders, i.e. in Spielfeld (Styria) to block inflows from Slovenia.
+To operationalise this objective, fences were put up along the Southern borders, i.e., in Spielfeld (Styria) to block inflows from Slovenia.
 The construction of a fence and screening facilities had been finished by the beginning of 2016, while discussions on implementing similar devices on the Brenner Pass (Tyrol) to block inflows from Italy began to surface in January 2016.
 The fences were highly contested in the Austrian general public, particularly the plans on the Brenner Pass to Italy.
 Fears surfaced that the fences could signal the end of Schengen or the virtual exclusion of Greece from the Schengen area as the Balkan route of refugees was to be blocked or at least highly controlled by the neighbouring Balkan countries.
-These speculations were fuelled by visits of the Austrian Minister of Foreign Affairs to the Balkans in February 2016.
+These speculations were fuelled by visits of the Austrian Minister of Foreign Affairs Sebastian Kurz to the Balkans in February 2016.
 In the end, no additional fences were put up but regular traffic controls were introduced on the various borders of Austria.

 The concerted actions to contain refugee inflows resulted in a substantial decline of asylum seekers by the end of 2016, namely to 42,285.
 This was a reduction by 46,100 or 52%.
-The strict border controls as well as less tolerance of residence of irregular migrants, largely rejected asylum cases, and enforcement of their return to the source countries as a deterrent, contributed to a further decline of asylum inflows, reaching a low of 24,700 by the end of 2017 (-17,600 or 42% vs 2016) and 13,700 by the end of 2018 (-11,000; -44% vs 2017).
-The number of asylum seekers in 2018 is the lowest since1998.
+The strict border controls as well as less tolerance of residence of irregular migrants, largely rejected asylum cases, and enforcement of their return to the source countries as a deterrent, contributed to a further decline of asylum inflows, reaching a low of 24,700 by the end of 2017 (-17,600 or 42% vs 2016) and 12,900 by the end of 2019 (-11,800; -48% vs 2017).
+The number of asylum seekers in 2019 is the lowest since 2010.

-Figure 6 provides some insight into the inflow of asylum seekers in the course of 2015 to 2018 and the main countries of origin.
+Figure 8 provides some insight into the inflow of asylum seekers in the course of 2015 to 2019 and the main countries of origin.
 The largest numbers of asylum seekers between January and December 2015 originated from Afghanistan (25,600), followed by Syria (24,500), Iraq (13,600), Iran (3,400), Pakistan (3,000), and Kosovo (2,500).
-In 2016, the largest groups remained the same with Afghanistan in the lead (11,800), followed by Syria (8,800), Iraq (2,900), Pakistan (2,500), Iran (2,500) and Nigeria (1,900).
+In 2016, the largest groups remained the same with Afghanistan in the lead (11,800), followed by Syria (8,800), Iraq (2,900), Pakistan (2,500) and Nigeria (1,900).
 In 2017 the rank order changed somewhat with Syria taking the lead (7,400), followed by Afghanistan (3,800), Pakistan (1,600), Nigeria, Iraq and the Russian Federation (all of them 1,400).
-In 2018, the rank order changed slightly and the numbers declined with the exception of Iran.
-Syria took the lead with 3,300, followed by Afghanistan with 2,100, and then Iran with 1,100.
-All other source countries remained below the benchmark of 1,000 asylum seekers.
-But all in all the inflow of asylum seekers continued to slow down, reaching a low of 13,700 by the end of December.
+In 2019, the rank order changed slightly again and Afghanistan took the lead (2,979), followed by Syria (2,708).
+The numbers declined vs 2018 in the case of Syria, Iraq, Nigeria, Kosovo and Russian Federation, while they rose for Afghanis, Pakistani and Somalians.